-New York State requires a liquor license in order to manufacture or sell any alcoholic beverages in the state.
-Whether you want to open a brewery, a restaurant, or sell beer at your corner store, there are hoops you have to jump through to get your business up and running as soon as possible.
-This article will give you a detailed guide on everything you need to know.
+New York State (NYS) requires a liquor license to manufacture or sell alcoholic beverages in the state.
+Whether you want to open a brewery or a restaurant or sell beer at your corner store, there are hoops you have to jump through to get your business up and running as soon as possible, including the requirements of the New York State Liquor Authority (SLA).

 New York has 4 different types of liquor licenses:

 Once you know what type of license you need, there are multiple sub-categories with different licensing requirements and restrictions.

 This is the license you need if you plan to open a bar or restaurant that will sell on-premises liquor to customers for consumption at the business.
 Depending on the type of establishment you plan on running, you will need to apply for the proper license.
 There are over 25 licenses for on-premises consumption, including for hotels, restaurants, clubs, concessions, vessels, and trains.
 The license is also specific to the type of beverage you plan to sell.
 For example, you can get a license to sell only beer and wine at your restaurant, not liquor.

 This is the license you need if you plan to open a store to sell liquor to customers for them to take home, such as a wine or liquor store.
 There are eight different off-premises licenses available.
 These include grocery, drug, wine, and liquor stores, farm markets, and other vendors.
 With this license, you cannot serve open alcohol for consumption at your store.

 This is the license you need if you plan to open a brewery, distillery, or other location where the alcohol will be manufactured.
 There are 20 different manufacturer licenses for distillers, brewers, cider makers, and mead producers.